LarsK1/hass_solvis_control/.github/ISSUE_TEMPLATE/bug_report.md

 **Enviroment (Docker, HAOS, ...)**
 The enviroment your HomeAssistant is running in

+**Version of your Solvis software/hardware**
+Version NBG:
+Version SC3:

 **Describe the bug**
 A clear and concise description of what the bug is.